Interpreter in Microsoft Teams meetings

 -

-Select the language you want Interpreter to translate into from the Interpretation language dropdown menu.
+Select the language you want Interpreter to translate into from the Listen to meeting in dropdown menu.

 -